nus-cs2103-AY2324S1/tp/docs/team/markgcera.md

   * User Guide:
     * Added a Table of Contents for the UG and updated it to match the then-capabilities of our application (Pull request [#127](https://github.com/AY2324S1-CS2103T-F10-1/tp/pull/127)).
   * Developer Guide:
-    * Added implementation details of the `Flag and Unflag command`, `Room Statistics PieChart`, `JsonInjectionParser` features.
+    * Added implementation details of the`Room Statistics PieChart`, `JsonInjectionParser` features.

 * **Community**:
   * Approved PRs and commented on some eg: (Pull request [#185](https://github.com/AY2324S1-CS2103T-F10-1/tp/pull/185))